 Next, ask your oncologist or the social service department of your treating medical institution.
 Be honest with these professionals and tell them about your financial concerns.
 Many treating facilities, hospitals, and cancer care centers have programs for financially assisting cancer patients.
 They may be able to steer you to a representative for these programs.
 Call your local American Cancer Society office.
 They offer many programs of assistance and have information on others offered in your community.

 I have to flat-out say that if you have a child with cancer, the BEST place to go to get help is St. Jude Children's Research Hospital.

 You can also visit this website page that lists a number of organizations that help different types of help for childhood cancer patients: Hope Portal.

 Please take a look at the other pages on this website for Medication, Travel, and Health Insurance Assistance:

 Medicine AssistanceIf you are no longer able to earn an income because of your own physical condition or that of a child, you may want to contact these US government programs:

 Social Service Departments - US - By State

-Another good source for emergency assistance is religious organizations in your community.
+Other good sources for emergency assistance is religious organizations in your community.
 Many of the churches in my home town have emergency food cupboards and financial funds for families in need.
-We also have a privately funded agency that operates as a clearing house for all other agencies that operate under private donations.
-This agency looks at your needs and notifies any other agencies that may be able to meet those needs.
 Check with your Human Services Department and ask if your community has this.
 Also, check with your local Salvation Army.
 Look in your telephone book to see if you might qualify for Lifeline telephone payment assistance.
 Call your utility supplier to see if they have any emergency funds to help pay for your heat or electric.